MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-data-sql.md

 ---

 # required metadata
-title: "Import relational data using ODBC (Microsoft R)"
+title: "Import data from Azure SQL Database and SQL Server (Microsoft R)"
-description: "How to import relational data using ODBC and rxImport in RevoScaleR"
+description: "How to import relational data from Azure SQL and SQL Server databases in RevoScaleR"
 keywords: ""
 author: "HeidiSteen"
 manager: "jhubbard"